sbstn-jmnz/sbstn-jmnz.github.io/_javascript/functions-and-constructors.md

 ```
 When calling `Record` with the `new` keyword, the value of `this` in the function body will be a new JavaScript object that will be returned by the function.
 This is very similar to `self` inside the `initialize` constructor method.
 The returned object will have the declared properties which one of them is also a function.
 The different behavior is when we call `nevermind.full_title;` which is the function itself.
 In order to call it we must use `nevermind.full_title()`.

-One important think to keep in mind it is that, even though this example looks like we are dealing with classes, constructor and instance methods, they just are not.
-There is nothing in the function that makes it a constructor.
-All the magic is done by the keyword `new`.
+One important think to keep in mind it is that, even though this example looks like we are dealing with classes, and instance methods, there is nothing in the function that makes it a constructor, it is just a simple function.
+All the magic is done by the keyword `new`, which creates a new object.
+The common convention is to capitalize the first letter of the functions that are intended to be constructors; therefore, using the `new` keyword.
 Lets see what happens if we call the Record method without the `new` keyword.

 ```javascript
   reload = Record('Reload','1997', 'Metallica')